Start-up funding: 5 tips for building a winning business case

 Tip 1: Business Opportunity

-Tip 2: What is the market doing?
+Tip 2: Understand your market

 Tip 4: How?
 Implementation